Compare two cars

 Verdict

-Lexus appears just a bit more reliable, although the difference is truly marginal.
+Lexus is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with Volvo offering somewhat better performance, just enough to call it quicker.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Volvo.
+It's really tough to make a final decision here, but if I'd need to, I'd say Volvo.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.

 Follow us